1possible/BeeBot/README.md

 ## :rocket: Getting started

 ### :zap: Library
+All these libraries can be installed with the arduino IDE library manager.

-For the TFT LCD
+For the TFT LCD:
-- MCUFRIEND_kbv
+- MCUFRIEND_kbv by David Prentice
+- Adafruit TouchScreen by Adafruit

+For Motor driver:
+- Adafruit Motor Shield V2 by Adafruit

+For the Log:
+- ArduinoLog by Thijs Elenbaas

+For Unit test:
+- AUnit by Brian T.Park

 ### :seedling: class diagram